GMH-Code/SuperChocChip/README.md

 Supported Features
 ------------------

-- Large, small, and multi-plane (colour) sprites.
-16-colour blended sprites are also possible and have been tested successfully in development.
-I may include this when the specification is official.
+- Large, small, and colour sprites.
+4-plane (16-colour) sprites are supported, even though the specification on this is unofficial.
+These currently use shades of the other colours in the PyGame renderer.
+In the Curses renderer, colours are reused.
 - Fast 4-way scrolling.
 - An extra video timer, which ensures unnecessary rendering and flickering doesn't occur.
 Modern games which use the delay timer to provide VSync emulation are supported.
 - Performance monitoring output (frames drawn and instructions executed per second).